Science and technology in Manchester: 19th century

-Robert Angus Smith, a Scottish chemist visited Manchester in the 1840s.
-In his research in Manchester, Smith discovered the existence of acid rain, a by product of the industrial revolution.
+Robert Angus Smith, a Scottish chemist, visited Manchester in the 1840s.
+In his research in Manchester, Smith discovered the existence of acid rain, a byproduct of the industrial revolution.
 Smith consequently pushed for greater environmental awareness and helped to found the Noxious Vapours Abatement Society in Manchester, which raised awareness of the consequences of poor air.

 Joseph Whitworth

 Joseph Whitworth was an engineer and inventor who hailed from Stockport, Cheshire (now Greater Manchester).
 A talented mechanic amongst various other engineering roles, for long periods of his life, he worked in factories in Manchester.
 Whitworth would ultimately devise a standard screw thread system, the first of its kind in the world.
 The system he created in 1841 would become known as the British Standard Whitworth.

-Whitworth also invented the Whitworth rifle, which was a giant leap in the development of the rifle, delivering a shooting range which far exceeded any firearm available at the time.
-In the American Civil War Confederate troops equipped with barrel-length three power scopes mounted on the exceptionally accurate Whitworth rifle had been known to kill Union officers at ranges of about 800 yards (731.5m), an unheard-of distance at that time.
+Whitworth also invented the Whitworth rifle, which was a giant leap in the development of the rifle, delivering a shooting range that far exceeded any firearm available at the time.
+In the American Civil War, Confederate troops equipped with barrel-length three power scopes mounted on the exceptionally accurate Whitworth rifle had been known to kill Union officers at ranges of about 800 yards (731.5m), an unheard-of distance at that time.
 Consequently, the Whitworth rifle is considered one of the earliest examples of a sniper rifle, if not the first.
 In recognition of his achievements, a number of buildings in Manchester are named after him as is Whitworth Street.
 As part of his bequest, the Whitworth Art Gallery was created in his honour.

 John Frederick Bateman and water supply

 By the 1850s, Manchester had grown into an industrial city, but the alacrity of such development had placed great strain on the city's infrastructure.
-Engineering developments such as water supplies, sewers and transport links (typically via canals) would provide Manchester with the necessary supplies to move forward.
+Engineering developments such as water supplies, sewers, and transport links (typically via canals) would provide Manchester with the necessary supplies to move forward.

-In the 1840s, the Manchester Corporation Water Works recommended that to the city corporation that an infrastructure to increase water supplies to cope with demand must be built.
-The obvious choice for this supply would come from areas of high rainfall and there were three choices which were close enough to Manchester.
-The Lake District, Peak District and Snowdonia are traditionally rainy areas with its numerous valleys, ideal for a large reservoir.
+In the 1840s, the Manchester Corporation Water Works recommended to the city corporation that an infrastructure to increase water supplies to cope with demand must be built.
+The obvious choice for this supply would come from areas of high rainfall, and there were three choices that were close enough to Manchester.
+The Lake District, Peak District, and Snowdonia are traditionally rainy areas with their numerous valleys, ideal for a large reservoir.
 This was rejected in favour of John Frederick Bateman's proposal to build a supply chain of six reservoirs in the Longdendale Valley to the east of Manchester.

 Further feats of engineering were required to cope with Manchester's increasing demand for water.
 From 1890 to 1925, the Thirlmere Aqueduct was constructed from Thirlmere to Heaton Park Reservoir.